zellygao/CS.11.01-Lab1.1/README.md

 Prompt + input :  Enter your age: 30

-Output :  30-year olds should read at least 70 pages before giving up on a book.
+Output:  30-year olds should read at least 70 pages before giving up on a book.

 Credit: Thanks to Jim Cohoon at The University of Virginia